parku/docs/api/index.md

 The parku API is organized around [REST][REST].
 Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients.
 [JSON][JSON] will be returned in all responses from the API, including errors.

+You can provide the `Accept-Language` header information for all your requests.
+Localized content is returned when available.
+Default content is english.

 ### Authentication

 Authentication to the API occurs via [HTTP Basic Auth][HTTP Basic Auth].
 Provide your API key as the basic auth username.
 You do not need to provide a password.